Buck Rogers: Motion picture and 1979–1981 NBC television series

 Co-starring in the series were Erin Gray as crack Starfighter pilot Colonel Wilma Deering, and Tim O'Connor as Dr. Elias Huer, head of Earth Defense Directorate, and a former starpilot himself.
-Ardala appeared (played by Pamela Hensley), as a Draconian princess supervising her father's armies, with Kane (played by Henry Silva in the film; by Michael Ansara in the series) as her enforcer, a gender reversal of the original characters where Ardala was Killer Kane's sidekick.
-Although Black Barney did not appear as a character in the series, there was a character named Barney Smith (played by James Sloyan) who appeared in the two-part episode, "The Plot to Kill a City".
+The main recurring antagonists were Ardala (played by Pamela Hensley), a Draconian princess supervising her father's armies, and her enforcer Kane (played by Henry Silva in the film and Michael Ansara in the series).
+(This was a gender reversal of the original characters, where Ardala was Killer Kane's sidekick.)
+Although Black Barney did not appear as a character in the series, there was a character named Barney Smith (played by James Sloyan) who appeared in the two-part episode "The Plot to Kill a City".
 New characters added for the series included a comical robot named Twiki (played by Felix Silla and voiced by Mel Blanc), who becomes Buck's personal assistant, and Dr. Theopolis (voiced by Eric Server), a sentient computer that Twiki often carries around.
 Buster Crabbe from the original serial series had a cameo in the series as well.

 The series ran for two seasons on NBC.
 Production and broadcast of the second season was delayed by several months due to the 1980 actors strike.
 When the series returned in early 1981, its core format had been revised.
 Now rather than defending Earth, Buck and Wilma were aboard the deep-space exploration vessel Searcher on a mission to track down the lost colonies of humanity.
-Tim O'Connor's Dr. Huer was written out of the series and replaced by Wilfrid Hyde-White as quirky scientist Dr. Goodfellow and Broadway character actor Jay Garner as Vice Admiral Efram Asimov of the Earth Force.
+Tim O'Connor's Dr. Huer was written out of the series, and replaced by: Wilfrid Hyde-White, as quirky scientist Dr. Goodfellow; and Broadway character actor Jay Garner, as Vice Admiral Efram Asimov (named after popular sci-fi author Isaac Asimov) of the Earth Force.
 Also onboard was Thom Christopher playing the role of Hawk, a stoic birdman in search of other members of his ancient race.
 The revamp was unsuccessful and the series was canceled at the end of the 1980–1981 season.